tauteo/robotics-club/lesson-plans/linux-overview.md

 Most files actually contain information that is stored as bytes that have no special meaning to humans, but which have a very specific meaning to the computer.
 These files are called binary files (e.g. compiled programs, a music file and so on).
 Some files do contain information that is meaningful to humans, usually in the form of text (e.g. config files, reports etc.).

 You can see that files in linux are slightly different to how you used to think of a file in Windows.
 Another difference is that files in linux do not require an extension (e.g. the `.py` part in `blink.py`).
-Extensions are only used as conventions and maintain some sanity, but do not restrict the use of the file at all.
+Extensions are only used as conventions and to maintain some sanity, but do not restrict the use of the file at all.
 Some conventions are to label Python files with the `.py` extension, C files with the `.c` extension, configuration files with the `.conf` extension and so on.

 ## Terminal commands
 Up to now, the discussion has been rather abstract and you have not really seen anything which you can use to control a linux system.
 That changes shortly.